Jesper941/Pizzeria/README.md

 ### Accessibility

-I have tried to ensure the site has been made as accessible as possible by:
+I have done my best to ensure that the website is made as accessible as possible by:

 - Using semantic HTML such as section, header, footer, main, etc.
 - Using alt attributes on images where available.